noxrunr/speed-reader/README.md

 TODO:
 - [x] Functionality for words appearing in the appropriate box (one by one)
-- [ ] Formula for WPM
+- [ ] Formula for WPM calculation
-- [ ] Functionality for going backwards and forwards through text
+- [x] Functionality for going backwards and forwards through text
-- [ ] Functionality for increasing/decreasing WPM
+- [x] Functionality for increasing/decreasing WPM
-- [ ] Functionality for pause/play
+- [x] Functionality for pause/play
+- [ ] \(Optional) Enable user to input word skip amount
 - [ ] Add instructions
 - [ ] Improve code
 - [ ] \(Optional) Make it media responsive